Earl Nightingale: Career

+After World War II, Nightingale began work in the radio industry, which eventually resulted in work as a motivational speaker and narrator.
+During the autumn of 1949, Nightingale was inspired while reading Think and Grow Rich by Napoleon Hill.

 During 1956, he produced a spoken word record, The Strangest Secret, which sold more than a million copies, making it the first spoken-word recording to achieve Gold Record status.
-During 1960, a condensed audio version of Think and Grow Rich was narrated by Nightingale.
-It was titled, Think and Grow Rich: The Essence Of The Immortal Book By Napoleon Hill, Narrated by Earl Nightingale, and produced by Success Motivation Institute.
-Also in 1960, he co-founded the Nightingale-Conant corporation with Lloyd Conant.
-In 1987, Nightingale-Conant published another very successful audio book: Lead The Field.
-During 1987, Nightingale published his first book, Earl Nightingale’s Greatest Discovery.
+During 1960, Nightingale narrated a condensed audio version of Think and Grow Rich, titled Think and Grow Rich: The Essence Of The Immortal Book By Napoleon Hill, Narrated by Earl Nightingale and produced by Success Motivation Institute.
+Also in 1960, he co-founded the Nightingale-Conant Corporation with Lloyd Conant.
+In 1987, Nightingale-Conant published another very successful audiobook, Lead The Field.
+Nightingale published his first book, Earl Nightingale’s Greatest Discovery, in 1987.

-Nightingale's radio program, Our Changing World, became the most syndicated radio program ever, and was broadcast across the US, Canada, Mexico, Australia, New Zealand, Fiji, South Africa, the Bahamas, and 23 additional overseas countries, as well as the Armed Forces Network.
+Nightingale's radio program, Our Changing World, became the most syndicated radio program ever.
+It was broadcast across the US, Canada, Mexico, Australia, New Zealand, Fiji, South Africa, the Bahamas, and 23 additional overseas countries, as well as the Armed Forces Network.

-After his retirement, Nightingale and his wife, Diana, formed the company Keys Publishing.

-Just prior to his death during 1989, Nightingale created a new format for a book named The Winner’s Notebook.
+After his retirement, Nightingale and his wife Diana formed the company Keys Publishing.
+Just prior to his death during 1989, Nightingale created a new format for a book, The Winner’s Notebook.
 It included his text, his illustrations, and incorporated space for a private journal.